 The Maryland Coastal Bays Program has an outdoor enclosed exhibit space owned by the OC Life-Saving Station Museum at the south end of the Ocean City boardwalk.
 The exhibit sits beside the benches that face the iconic view of the inlet, Assateague, and Sinepuxent Bay.
 This multi-year exhibit will be visible year-round to both residents and visitors and provides opportunities to educate and tell stories about the estuary system that makes our home such a unique place to visit and live.
-Thanks to funding through the Harrison Group, a gold sponsor, Old Pro Golf and the Windrow Group, silver sponsors, and generous grants from Beach to Bay Heritage Area grant, and Chesapeake Bay Trust
+Thanks to funding through the Harrison Group, a gold sponsor, Old Pro Golf and the Windrow Group, silver sponsors, and generous grants from Beach to Bay Heritage Area grant, and Chesapeake Bay Trust.

 For more information on the Ocean City Life Saving Station Museum, click here